-7 Types of Conflict in Literature: Character vs Anything!
+7 Types of Conflict in Literature (and How to Apply Them)

 In literature, conflict is any struggle that characters must overcome to achieve their goal.
 It can be a ‘real world’ obstacle or antagonist (external conflict) or some inner turmoil that our heroes must confront before getting what they want or need (internal conflict).